" /> Screenshot: A Weblog: August 2008 Archives

 Aardvark@gmail.com

-Another reason to feel sorry for the aardvark - they probably get more spam than any other animal.
+Another reason to feel sorry for the aardvark – they probably get more spam than any other animal.
 A study was done showing that patterns in your username, such as the first letter, seem to impact how much spam you get.
 Actually, their title claiming that aardvarks get more spam than zebras is misleading.
 The pattern is more complex than that, with L, P, R, and S seeming to lead the pack in terms of spam versus non-spam messages received.
-Really, it seems like all this is saying is that spammers guess email addresses, and if your address occurs on other domains frequently as well, you're more likely to be spammed.
-So your nice mnemonic username might be socially appealing but problematic for your junk mail folder.
+Really, it seems like all this is saying is that spammers guess email addresses, and if your address occurs on … Continue reading Aardvark@gmail.com

 All RFID, All the Time

-In yet another RFID update (it's funny how once you are thinking about something like this you see it everywhere) this is an interesting little video of Adam Savage explaining why Mythbusters won't be debunking any more RFID myths anytime soon.
-In short, they had an entire show planned around RFID myths - how hackable they are, how easy it is to track someone with them, etc. - and legal counsel for various large financial institutions contacted Discovery and scared them into blocking the show.
-But it is more fun to hear it in Adam's words so go watch!
-I'm bummed - I think that would have been a great episode, and it is frustrating to see corporate interests blocking this type of information from getting out.
-After all, the show has covered myths where they make various explosive materials and they bleep out key ingredients or steps; at the very least, it seems like a negotiation to do something like that could have been reached.
-It also reminds me on the gag order that was put on the MIT students who were going to speak on how the hacked the Boston subway system at Defcon this year, though that injunction was lifted, albeit too late for the students to speak.
-In fact, that talk was supposed to be in part about an RFID security weakness as well!
+In yet another RFID update (it’s funny how once you are thinking about something like this you see it everywhere) this is an interesting little video of Adam Savage explaining why Mythbusters won’t be debunking any more RFID myths anytime soon.
+In short, they had an entire show planned around RFID myths – how hackable they are, how easy it is to track someone with them, etc. – and legal counsel for various large financial institutions contacted Discovery and scared them into blocking the show.
+But it is more fun to hear it in Adam’s words so go watch!
+I’m … Continue reading All RFID, All the Time

 I'd like my change in swimsuits, saffron, and flour...

 Evil Mad Scientist Laboratories has an entertaining and informative exploration of the monetary density of things, striving to answer the question of what, if anything, is worth its weight in gold.
 Starting by comparing the value per pound of basic US currency (where we learn that carrying nickles is about as weight-inefficient as carrying pennies) to comparing a variety of non-currency materials.
-The information is mostly presented in a number of cool graphs, but the source data is provided if you're a data geek.
+The information is mostly presented in a number of cool graphs, but the source data is provided if you’re a data geek.
 Currency-wise, gold falls between $20 and $50 bills in terms of monetary density.
-My favorite graph is the one comparing relatively everyday items like Kobe beef, human blood, peacock feathers and Maine Coon cats, all of which generally fall in the monetary density range between dollar coins and dollar bills.
+My favorite graph … Continue reading I’d like my change in swimsuits, saffron, and flour…

 Tag You're It